How to Supercharge Your Podcast Metadata

 It functions the same way as a hashtag on Instagram. #️⃣

-You can assign tags to your show that relate to the topic of your podcast.
-This will help those looking under that tag find your show.
+You can assign tags to your show that relate to your podcast topic.
+These help people looking under that tag find your show.

 For example if you have a show about vegan cooking, you could have the tag #vegancooking. 🥦 🥕 🥑